 The best way to avoid ACL surgery and rehabilitation is to prevent it.
 A comprehensive core, hip and knee strengthening and flexibility regimen under the supervision of a licensed Athletic Trainer or a Doctor of Physical Therapy can greatly reduce the risk and incidence of ACL tears.

-Spooner Physical Therapy and Rehab Specialists conduct an evidence-based ACL injury prevention program that is accessible to anyone at anytime.
+Spooner & Hayward Physical Therapy & Wellness conduct an evidence-based ACL injury prevention program that is accessible to anyone at anytime.
 Do not hesitate to call today to prevent your ACL injury!